Massachusetts Construction Site Accidents Attorney

-In order to protect Boston, MA workers and pedestrians from serious accidents, construction sites must be secured properly by keeping walkways clear and hazardous wiring covered.
+In order to protect workers and pedestrians from serious accidents, construction sites must be secured properly by keeping walkways clear and hazardous wiring covered.
 Unfortunately these, and other, necessary precautions are not always taken, which make workers and passing crowds vulnerable to slip and fall accidents.
 As the attorneys at Crowe & Mulvey, LLP, know, these accidents can cause innocent people to sustain injuries that have long-lasting consequences.

 When ensuring the safety of a worksite, the following potential hazards should be secured:

 - Open manholes

 - Spilled water / wet walking surfaces

 - Scaffolding problems